Get Rid Of PMI

 Get Rid Of PMI By Refinancing Your Mortgage

-With the rise in home values in the Central Pennsylvania area over the past few years, you likely have much more equity than when you purchased your home.
+With the rise in home values in the Georgia area over the past few years, you likely have much more equity than when you purchased your home.
 If you have 20% or more equity, you may benefit by refinancing your current mortgage in order to get rid of mortgage insurance.

 But before you leap, be careful, and make sure that you are making the right financial decision.
 If you have an FHA loan, then it almost always makes financial sense to refinance out of your PMI, even if your rate goes up slightly, because the elimination of the PMI will most likely far offset the increase in rate.
 Better yet is, if you can keep the same rate or lower your rate at the same time.
 And with most FHA loans, you cannot ever get rid of the mortgage insurance, so it is smart to take advantage of low rates while we still have them.